8 Days in Guatemala: Tikal to El Paredon

 - One night in Antigua Guatemala.

-Enjoy one last cup of rich, locally roasted Guatemalan coffee in the quiet courtyard of your boutique hotel.
-The beans grown around Antigua are known as “Strictly Hard Bean” (SHB), grown in the mineral-rich volcanic soil at high altitudes, which creates their famous, highly sought-after flavor profile.
+Enjoy a cup of locally roasted Guatemalan coffee in the courtyard of your hotel.
+The beans grown around Antigua are known as “Strictly Hard Bean,” grown in the mineral-rich volcanic soil that creates their famous flavor.

 map, expenses & price